-Once I got in, I set up my account, FI goals and my target portfolio.
+Once I got in, I set up my pearler account, FI goals and my target portfolio.
 Whilst it isn’t perfect, I roughly chucked in my details and it gave me some pretty cool information about time to FIRE.
 They also have some neat calculators on the site.

 To start buying my stocks, I transferred $1000 from my linked bank account into my Pearler share trading account.
 I didn’t have to do this in my bank at all, and this was all requested and authorized through the Pearler platform with two factor authentication.
 The money took a few days to clear into my account.

 After my first $1000 transfer settled, I logged into Pearler and manually purchased some Betashares A200 ETF.
-I told Pearler I wanted to spend up to $1000, and clicked ‘Buy’ – they neatly figured out this would get me 9 shares, charged me my $9.50 brokerage, and then settled the trade – NB the brokerage price has now been lowered to $6.50 ($5.50 with prepaid).
+I told Pearler I wanted to spend up to $1000, and clicked ‘Buy’ – they neatly figured out this would get me 9 shares, charged me my $9.50 brokerage fee, and then settled the trade – NB the brokerage price has now been lowered to $6.50 ($5.50 with prepaid).

 This then neatly replicated on my Sharesight account.

-Because I wanted to regularly invest in shares (and let compound interest do its thing), I have set up my automation by selecting an automated deposit from my bank account and a ‘re-balance to lowest share’.
+Because I wanted to regularly invest in shares (and let compound interest do its thing), I have set up my auto invest automation by selecting an automated direct debit from my bank account and a ‘re-balance to lowest share’.
 This means when my pay is deposited into my bank account, a chunk of it will automatically be sent to my Pearler brokerage account.
-This will then be invested straight away into which ever ETF makes up my lowest target split.
+The auto invest will then be automatically trigger an investment straight away into which ever ETF makes up my lowest target split.

 I received my Letter from the ASX in the mail giving me my new Pearler sponsored HIN, and was then able to link Pearler to my Sharesight account.
 It is OK to have as many HINs as you like, as they can all be tracked by the same share registries and by Sharesight for portfolio tracking,